knavesec/bloodhound-scripts/README.md

 # Bloodhound helper scripts and docs

+## cypher_basics.md

+#### Description

+Short primer on Cypher queries and their application to Bloodhound, this should give you enough to start creating queries yourself

 ## custom_queries.md

 #### Description

-Markup file with two parts:
-1. Describe in short some of the basics of Cypher queries and how they apply to BloodHound.
-The goal is to teach enough to get started creating custom queries
-2. List custom queries that could be helpful in maximizing BH usage
+List of custom queries that could be helpful in maximizing BH usage

 ## add_owned.py